GabrielVD/cc-randomizer/README.md

 ## About

-Contingency Contract (CC) is a challenge mode where players build a set of modifiers (risks) to increase the difficulty.
-A risk set is encoded as a 15-character Crockford's Base32 string that can be imported directly into the game.
+Contingency Contract (CC) is a challenge mode where players build a set of modifiers (Risks) to increase the difficulty.
+A Risk set is encoded as a 15-character Crockford's Base32 string that can be imported directly into the game.

 CC Randomizer generates a random challenge for you.
-Pick a randomness difficulty, lock the risks you want guaranteed, ban the ones you don't want, and randomize.
+Pick a randomness difficulty, lock the Risks you want guaranteed, ban the ones you don't want, and randomize.
 The code is copied to your clipboard, ready to paste in-game.

 > **Disclaimer:** This is an unofficial, community-made tool with no affiliation to Hypergryph, Yostar, or the Arknights: Endfield team.
 All game assets and terminology belong to their respective owners.

 ## Features

-- **Difficulty-curved randomness** — Easy, Medium, and Hard set the selection probability and apply a power factor (except in Hard mode) that dampens the pick chance based on risk level, balancing the generation to real difficulty.
+- **Difficulty-curved randomness** — Easy, Medium, and Hard set the selection probability and apply a power factor (except in Hard mode) that dampens the pick chance based on Risk level, balancing the generation to real difficulty.
-- **Lock & ban risks** — Guarantee specific risks or exclude them entirely.
-Locked risks within a group automatically conflict out the alternatives.
+- **Lock & ban Risks** — Guarantee specific Risks or exclude them entirely.
+Locked Risks within a group automatically conflict out the alternatives.
-- **Key toggle** — Optionally include or exclude the key risk group and extra risk pool as desired.
+- **Key Criteria toggle** — Optionally include or exclude the Key Criteria and extra Risk pool as desired.
-- **Shareable setups** — Lock/ban state, difficulty, and key toggle are encoded into the URL hash, so you can send a setup to someone else and they will see exactly what you configured.
+- **Shareable setups** — Lock/ban selection, difficulty, and Key Criteria toggle are encoded into the URL hash, so you can send a setup to someone else and they will see exactly what you configured.
 - **Click-to-copy** — Generated codes are copied to the clipboard automatically.
-- **Drag-to-scroll grid** — The risk grid uses a custom drag-scroll hook with momentum, overscroll resistance, and spring-back bounce, running at 60fps via direct transforms (no React re-renders during scrolling).
+- **Drag-to-scroll grid** — The Risk grid uses a custom drag-scroll hook with momentum, overscroll resistance, and spring-back bounce, running at 60fps via direct transforms (no React re-renders during scrolling).
-- **Hover tooltips** — Every risk shows a plain-language description of its effect.
+- **Hover tooltips** — Every Risk shows a plain-language description of its effect.
 - **Accessible** — ARIA roles for switches and tooltips, keyboard-focusable controls with visible focus rings, and portal-rendered tooltips that follow their trigger.

 ## Tech stack